 8a.
 Hematologic work-up (MRI, blood analyses, bone marrow analysis; depending on patient’s lymphoma history)

-As above, based on the review of the literature, 75% of iris lymphoma patients have an underlying systemic NHL.
-Therefore, after diagnosing an iridal lymphoma, the patient should be referred to the hematological team for staging investigations, which entail radiological imaging, as well as serological- and bone marrow examinations.63 Clinical outcome of iridal lymphomas is very much dependent on the lymphoma stage and subtype.13,15
+As above, based on review of the literature, 75% of iris lymphoma patients have an underlying systemic NHL.
+Therefore, after diagnosing an iris lymphoma, the patient should be referred to a hematologist team for staging investigations, which entail radiological imaging, as well as serological and bone marrow examinations.63 Clinical outcome of iris lymphomas is very much dependent on the lymphoma stage and subtype.13,15

-The gold standard for imaging the extent of systemic lymphomatous infiltration includes magnetic resonance imaging (MRI) and positron emission tomography (PET).49,65 An alternative to MRI for staging is computed tomography (CT), particularly in cases with contraindications for MRI (e.g., patients with heart pacemaker) and PET, or bone infiltration.
+The techniques for imaging the extent of systemic lymphomatous infiltration include magnetic resonance imaging (MRI) and positron emission tomography (PET).49,65 An alternative to MRI for staging is computed tomography, particularly in cases with contraindications for MRI (e.g., patients with pacemakers) or bone infiltration.

-As can be ascertained from the above, strong inter-disciplinary cooperation between clinical teams is required, i.e., between the ophthalmologists, pathologists, hematologists, radiologists, and radiotherapists.
+As can be ascertained from the above, strong interdisciplinary cooperation between clinical teams is required, i.e., between the ophthalmologists, pathologists, hematologists, radiologists, and radiotherapists.

 8b.
 Staging

-Apart from the molecular pathological classification, hematological staging of the lymphoma in each patient is of great significance, particularly with respect to patient management.
-Using the information from the hematological work-up, most hematologists use the Ann Arbor classification, which has been defined for Hodgkin-lymphoma and for NHLs.51 The Ann Arbor “Lugano” classification for Non-Hodgkin-lymphoma is summarized in Table 3.10
+Apart from the molecular pathological classification, hematological staging of the lymphoma in each patient is of great significance, particularly with respect to management.
+Using the information from the hematological work-up, most hematologists use the Ann Arbor classification, which has been defined for Hodgkin lymphoma and for NHL.51 The Ann Arbor “Lugano” classification for NHL is summarized in Table 3.10

 9. Treatment concepts for iris lymphoma